Failed-test city route

 Use this page when the assembly already failed and the next step is repair, retest, and accepted report submission.

 • Due basis: All backflow protection assemblies must be tested on installation, repair, or relocation and annually after that.
-Commercial-class irrigation backflows are also tested annually.
+Fort Worth also calls out annual testing for all commercial-property assemblies and any health-hazard assemblies.

 • Who is affected: Commercial properties, irrigation systems, firelines, and any site with a backflow assembly under Fort Worth water utility oversight.